lhkhiem28/Enhancing-Vietnamese-Sentiment-Analysis-with-Ensemble-Networks/README.md

 This is official Pytorch implementation of our paper "A Novel Approach for Enhancing Vietnamese Sentiment Classification", which is accepted at the conference IEA / AIE 2021.

 ## Data availability
-In this work, we used two datasets:
+In this work, we used two datasets, preprocessed versions are placed at the folders */dataset/:

 - AIVIVN Dataset: This is the public dataset from AIVIVN 2019 Sentiment Challenge

 |AIVIVN Dataset| Positive | Negative | Total  |